Washington University Press Search Results Page

 Indigenizing the Museum

-interrogates the colonial underpinnings of museums
+Interrogates the colonial underpinnings of museums

 Published on the occasion of the “Preoccupied: Indigenizing the Museum” initiative at the Baltimore Museum of Art, this book centers Native artist voices and challenges collective understandings of Native peoples’...